-However, SCCHA's HAP payments increased due to the continued increase in Bay Area rental market rents, combined with a marked increase in the number of owner-requested rent adjustments and the commencement of MTW Activity 2017-3 Landlord Initiatives that provides an additional HAP payment for landlords who re-lease a unit to a new Section 8 HCV tenant between regular reexaminations.
+However, SCCHA's HAP payments increased due to the continued increase in Santa Clara County rental market rents, combined with a marked increase in the number of owner-requested rent adjustments and the continued implementation of MTW Activity 2017-3 Landlord Initiatives that provides an additional HAP payment for landlords who re-lease a unit to a new Section 8 HCV tenant between regular reexaminations.

 ACTIVITY 2009-14: PAYMENT STANDARD CHANGES BETWEEN REGULAR REEXAMINATIONS Unit of Measurement Baseline Benchmark Outcome Benchmark Achieved?
-CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$246,302,481 \$246,059,768 \$282,312,497 No
+CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$246,302,481 \$246,059,768 \$298,577,604 No

-^{}This metric reflects a slight HAP increase of \$36,252,729.
-HAP changes are a result of an increase in the Bay Area rental market rents, combined with a marked increase in the number of owner-requested rent adjustments.
+\This metric reflects a slight HAP increase of \$16,265,107.
+HAP changes are a result of an increase in the Santa Clara County rental market rents, combined with a marked increase in the number of owner-requested rent adjustments.

-There were no changes to the activity's metrics, baselines or benchmarks during FY2018.
+There were no changes to the activity's metrics, baselines or benchmarks during FY2019.

-The challenges in achieving this activity's benchmark savings are a result of the Bay Area's expensive rental market coupled with a lower than usual inventory of affordable housing.
+The challenges in achieving this activity's benchmark savings are a result of Santa Clara County's expensive rental market coupled with a lower than usual inventory of affordable housing.
 In addition, there has been a continued increase in the number of owner-requested rent adjustments seeking the maximum rent allowed under the payment standard for their unit size.

-Vacancy payments to landlords under Activity 2017-3, Landlord Initiatives, has also contributed to the increase in HAP payments made in FY2018.
+Landlord Loyalty and Vacancy payments to landlords under Activity 2017-3, Landlord Initiatives, continues to contribute to the increase in HAP payments made in FY2019.
 This incentive provides landlords with an additional HAP payment for re-leasing their unit to a new Section 8 HCV tenant.